-We’ve been discussing in our blog about how to write a strong subject lines that will make your recipients open your email before.
+We’ve been discussing in our blog how to write a strong subject line that will make your recipients open your email before.

 But what are the words you should avoid to make sure that your message will be taken seriously – what are those email stop words you shouldn’t use in your emails?

 As much as you might wish it were, email is not dead.
 If it were dead, email wouldn’t take up 28% of our workweek, and we wouldn’t be interrupted by the “ding” of new messages around 60 times a day.

 And yet, so much of the email we spend so much time writing is ignored, forgotten, or deleted.

 While it’s very true that spam filters are an issue and we should absolutely pay attention to spam triggering words, we’ve become pretty adept at making sure that the well-crafted emails we put so much time into writing aren’t automatically trashed.

 We also know that crafting a professional email signature, and videos helps boost our email open rates.